 Great Success for Berlin!
-The 7th Global Social Business Summit has been Held in Berlin.
-Over 1000 participants from more than 70 countries are expected.
+The Global Social Business Summit has been held in Berlin with over 1000 participants from more than 70 countries.

 The annual event was organized by Nobel Peace Prize Laureate Professor Muhammad Yunus and his Creative Advisor Hans Reitz, which gathers experts from private sectors, civil society, governments and academia over a few days of meetings, forums and workshops.
 The summit is organized by The Grameen Creative Lab and the Yunus Centre (Bangladesh) in partnership with visitBerlin.
 Further partner organizations are the Yunus & You – The YY Foundation and Yunus Social Business and Culturebrand Architects of Culture.

-Berlin’s Governing Mayor Michael Müller is delighted that for the first time, Berlin was Hosting the Global Social Business Summit.
+Berlin’s former governing Mayor Michael Müller was delighted that for the first time, Berlin was Hosting the Global Social Business Summit.
 “I am very happy that this conference on social entrepreneurship, inspired by the Nobel Peace Prize winner Yunus, will be held in Berlin.
 Social entrepreneurship is a fundamental part of our city.
 Berlin’s start-up sector also has many examples of business enterprise sustainability.
 The Global Social Business Summit is therefore well-suited for Berlin.”

 Burkhard Kieker, CEO of visitBerlin: “Many people see Berlin today as the idea factory of Europe, unusual concepts are born here.
 This is something which attracts young people from around the world.
 We are delighted to have won the Global Social Business Summit for Berlin.
 The city’s inspirational atmosphere is the right place for the international participants of this sustainability conference.”